peteroupc/CBOR/docs/APIDocs.md

  * [PeterO.Cbor.ICBORToFromConverter&lt;T&gt;](PeterO.Cbor.ICBORToFromConverter-T.md) - Classes that implement this interface can support conversions from CBOR objects to a custom type and back.

- * [PeterO.Cbor.JSONOptions](PeterO.Cbor.JSONOptions.md) - Includes options to control how CBOR objects are converted to JSON.
+ * [PeterO.Cbor.JSONOptions](PeterO.Cbor.JSONOptions.md) - Includes options to control how CBOR objects are converted to and from JavaScript Object Notation (JSON).

  * [PeterO.Cbor.JSONOptions.ConversionMode](PeterO.Cbor.JSONOptions.ConversionMode.md) - Specifies how JSON numbers are converted to CBOR objects when decoding JSON (such as via FromJSONString or ReadJSON ).